 While tour options may be limited in the winter, those that are available will inevitably be less crowded.
 Walking tours might see upwards of 30 people during peak summer months while winter groups can turn into private tours at no extra charge!
 Group excursions become more personalized and memorable this way giving you the chance to ask more questions and learn more from your guide.
 The same can be said for service in restaurants that would normally be packed in the summer.
 Throughout the Balkans we've noticed that restaurant service isn't as quick and, erm, courteous as we're used to in North America but a few times we've found ourselves to be the only table seated in a restaurant.
 In most cases this meant quicker service, personalized recommendations and even local tips and advice from wait staff.

-6. THERE ARE MORE ACCOMMODATION OPTIONS
+6. MORE ACCOMMODATION OPTIONS

 Wes and I have a tendency to make last-minute, spontaneous travel plans.
-A frequent downside with this style of travel is that, by the time we've decided where we're going next, there aren't many accommodation options for us to choose from on Airbnb.
+A frequent downside with this style of travel is that, by the time we've decided where to go next, there aren't many accommodation options for us to choose from on Airbnb.
 Instead we get notifications like, "Only 8% of listing are left for those dates" because we're booking less than a week ahead.
 The great thing about visiting Croatia in the winter is that you can still find a variety of available accommodation options in different neighbourhoods and for different budgets.
 If you're booking for a future trip, our discount link on Airbnb will give new users up to $45 CAD off your first booking (in Croatia or anywhere else in the world!).
 This year we decided to rent a place near Marjan hill in Split and were a short walk away from both the centre of town and the beautiful Marjan Park.

 7. THE WEATHER IS PERFECT (USUALLY)